-Douglas McIlroy is the kind of person who notices when something is wrong with the way things are arranged.
-He arrived at Bell Telephone Laboratories in 1958 with a PhD from MIT in applied mathematics and interests that ran across computing, linguistics, music, and the theory of what programs were actually for.1 He was not the kind of engineer who built systems and moved on.
-He was the kind who thought about the principles behind systems, and found the wrong principles quietly intolerable.
-At Bell Labs, where he eventually ran the Computing Science Research Center, he was known as a demanding critic — the person who would ask, in seminars or over coffee, the question that exposed the fundamental problem in whatever was being presented.
-Colleagues remembered his corrections as gifts rather than attacks, which is not a common achievement.
+Douglas McIlroy was not the kind of engineer who built systems and moved on — he was the kind who thought about the principles behind systems, and found the wrong principles quietly intolerable.
+At Bell Labs, where he eventually ran the Computing Science Research Center, he was known as a demanding critic: the person who would ask, in seminars or over coffee, the question that exposed the fundamental problem in whatever was being presented.
+Colleagues remembered his corrections as gifts rather than attacks.

-In 1964, McIlroy wrote a three-page internal memo proposing that programs should connect the way garden hoses connect.2 The output of one program should flow naturally into the input of the next, in any combination, indefinitely.
+In 1964, he wrote a three-page internal memo proposing that programs should connect the way garden hoses connect.2 The output of one program should flow naturally into the input of the next, in any combination, indefinitely.
 Each program should do one thing, do it well, accept a text stream as input, and produce a text stream as output.
-Nothing in the chain should need to know what came before it or what came after.
 The memo circulated through Bell Labs.
 It was admired.
-It was not implemented.
-Part of the problem was that the environment it required did not yet exist: no Unix, no C, no shell in which to express the idea in practice.
-The proposal was ready.
-The infrastructure was not.
+It was not implemented — the environment it required did not yet exist: no Unix, no shell in which to express the idea in practice.

-- The timing of Thompson's pipe implementation — "overnight" is the standard account — is attested in Salus, pp. 33–34, and in Kernighan's memoir.
+- The timing — "overnight" — is attested in Salus, pp. 33–34, and in Kernighan's memoir.
 The exact date in autumn 1973 is not precisely documented. ↑

 - McIlroy, M.D., E.N.
 Pinson, and B.A.
 Tague (1978).
 "Unix Time-Sharing System: Foreword."
 The Bell System Technical Journal, 57(6), 1902–1903.
 The three sentences appear on p.
 1902. ↑